 7- KC ate some really humble pie

 In last year’s Super Bowl, the Chiefs got away with a ton a missed calls by the refs.
 Oh sure, they called Kittle’s push-off before halftime, but they also missed about a dozen other potential game-changing calls.
-In this Super Bowl, they got with every call, and they melted away just before halftime.
+In this Super Bowl, Kansas City got hit with a lot of calls, and they melted away just before halftime.

-Those same calls that hurt the 49ers last year, hurt Kansas City this year.
+Those same penalties that hurt the 49ers last year, hurt Kansas City this year.

 The brashness, the dancing, the peace salute from Tyreek Hill as he ran in touchdowns, the aura of invisibility, everything good about KC the last two years, was lost in Super Bowl 55.